csviri/kubernetes-glue-operator/docs/reference.md

 for all the child resources, specifically: `["list", "watch", "create", "patch", "delete"]` and `["list", "watch"]` for related resources.

-The project is mainly tested with cluster-scoped deployment, however, QOSDK namespace-scoped deployments are also supported.
+Cluster and various (single or multiple) namespace-scoped deployments are supported.

 ### Sharding with label selectors